smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 Symbolic Constant   | Value | Description
 --------------------|-------|------------
 `DEMO_STATE_NONE`   | 0     | The game is played in the usual way, with user keyboard input controlling the player.
-All in-game hints and intermission screens are displated.
+All in-game hints and intermission screens are displayed.
 `DEMO_STATE_RECORD` | 1     | The game is played in demo recording mode.
 The keyboard controls the player, but the level progression is altered and in-game hints are skipped.
 All player movement is captured into a demo file on disk.
 `DEMO_STATE_PLAY`   | 2     | The game runs in demo playback mode.
 Keyboard input is ignored (any keypress ends the game) and player movement commands are read from the demo file.
 Level progression and hint display are altered in the same way as with `DEMO_STATE_RECORD`.